haddocking/haddocking.github.io/education/powerfit/index.md

 ## Integrative modeling with HADDOCK

 The obvious limitation of rigid-body fitting is that it cannot account for any conformational changes the structures might undergo.
-Further, the low resolution of this particular electron density map does not allow the identification of side-chain atoms.
-The quality of the fitted models of PowerFit is, therefore, limited.
+Further, the low resolution of this particular density map does not allow the identification of side-chain atoms.
+The quality of the fitted models by PowerFit is, therefore, limited.

 Given the availability of both the cryo-EM density map and of the mutagenesis experiments, we can integrate both in HADDOCK and benefit of its semi-flexible